Policies

 General

-Serving or consuming alcoholic beverages by any person or entity outside of Douglas County Libraries is prohibited on District property and within or around District buildings without the execution of and compliance with the District's event and hospitality services contract.
+Serving or consuming alcoholic beverages by any person or entity outside of Douglas County Libraries is prohibited on Library property and within or around Library buildings without the execution of and compliance with the Library's event and hospitality services contract.
 Serving or consuming alcoholic beverages for a Douglas County Libraries activity or event is allowed when approved by the Executive Library Director, or Director of Community Engagement, and in compliance of all legal requirements.

 Conditions to Prior Written Permission to Serve Alcohol